 This vegan cauliflower alfredo is the best comfort food dinner, and so easy to make.
-With minimal ingredients, and just a little cook time, you will have a tasty and healthy evening meal in no time.
+With minimal ingredients, and just a little cook time, you will have a tasty and healthy evening meal in just 30 minutes!

 Tomato-free pasta recipes are on repeat in my home, and if they are in yours too then you may like to see my brown butter zucchini pasta and ricotta pasta with a pistachio crumb topping.
 Both fun and indulgent!

 Love everything cauliflower!
 Do see my guide to cooking frozen cauliflower rice and how to make it extra tasty!